 A few things I learned, and hope others will consider as we work to restore power as safely and quickly as possible:

 1. It was dangerous.
 Remember that these lineworkers are essentially leaving their families behind and putting their lives on the line in tough conditions to get power back on in our communities.

-We ask for your grace and patience in the next couple days as these unsung heroes work hard in these hot, complicated, and dangerous conditions to restore power across Michigan.
+We ask for your grace and patience in the next couple days as these unsung heroes work hard in complicated and dangerous conditions to restore power across Michigan.